ChunWenHsueh/blog/content/post/c++-primer-plus/index.md

 mycat = (Stonewt) 19.6; // ok, old form for explicit typecast
 ```

-* A special class member operator function called a $conversion function$ serves as an instruction for converting a class object to some other type.
+* A special class member operator function called a ***conversion function*** serves as an instruction for converting a class object to some other type.
 This conversion function is invoked automatically when you assign a class object to a variable of that type or use the type cast operator to that type.

 ```c++
 class Stonewt